-- DIB_HADOOP_VERSION version of Hadoop to install - JAVA_DOWNLOAD_URL download link for JDK (tarball or bin) - OOZIE_DOWNLOAD_URL download link for OOZIE (we have built

-Oozie libs here: http://sahara-files.mirantis.com/oozie-4.0.0.tar.gz

-- HIVE_VERSION version of Hive to install (currently supports only 0.11.0) - ubuntu_image_name - fedora_image_name - DIB_IMAGE_SIZE parameter that specifies a volume of hard disk of instance.
-You need to specify it only for Fedora because Fedora doesn't use all available volume - DIB COMMIT ID latest commit id of diksimage-builder project - SAHARA_ELEMENTS_COMMIT_ID latest commit id of sahara-image-elements project
+- DIB_HADOOP_VERSION version of Hadoop to install - JAVA_DOWNLOAD_URL download link for JDK (tarball or bin) - OOZIE_DOWNLOAD_URL download link for OOZIE (we have built Oozie libs here: http://saharafiles.mirantis.com/oozie-4.0.0.tar.gz) - HIVE_VERSION version of Hive to install (currently supports only 0.11.0) - ubuntu_image_name - fedora_image_name - DIB_IMAGE_SIZE parameter that specifies a volume of hard disk of instance.
+You need to specify it only for Fedora because Fedora doesn't use all available volume - DIB_COMMIT_ID latest commit id of diksimage-builder project - SAHARA_ELEMENTS_COMMIT_ID latest commit id of sahara-image-elements project

-NOTE: If you don't want to use default values, you should edit this script and set your values of parameters.
+NOTE: If you don't want to use default values, you should set your values of parameters.

-Then it will create a series of cloud images with hadoop, hive, oozie, mysql, and swift_hadoop elements that install all the necessary packages and configure them.
-You will find these images in current directory.
+Then it will create required cloud images using image elements that install all the necessary packages and configure them.
+You will find created images in the current directory.